Treasures of Iran

 Tipping to guide, drivers and porters.

-II Active - Some hikes, slightly more demanding walks at or to sites, few elevations, comfortable but busy schedule and some long bus rides.
+II Active - Some hikes on uneven/unpaved terrain; slightly demanding walks at/to sites, few elevations, comfortable but busy schedule and some days entail long bus rides (with rest stops).

 **** Luxury – Mostly large hotels, typical western standard with ample venues & full amenities.
-(4- 5 stars) while in couple of smaller cities we use 3 star hotels which are simple but adequate and clean.
+(4- 5 stars) in all cities while one hotel only is a smaller 3* property but comfortable and suitable for one night.